Tag: mercy

 To add insult to injury, or misunderstanding to the Scriptures, US culture diminishes waitstaff (a respectable path elsewhere), cooks, or anyone who doesn’t fit certain narratives.

 This becomes crucial when we read passages such as Psalm 123:3.
-As a servant waits for their master, so our eyes upon the of God.
-Our cultural baggage with both master and servant removes our ‘s ability to see this verse as it is intended.
+As a servant waits for their master, so our eyes wait upon the mercy of God.
+Our cultural baggage with both master and servant removes our heart’s ability to see this verse as it is intended.
 The servant of which the psalmist writes loves their master.
-They love their master so much that it isn’t a burden; it is an honor.
-Their orbits the master.
+They their master so much that it isn’t a burden; it is an honor.
+Their life orbits the master.
 They wait to do the master’s bidding so that the master is satisfied.
 The servant’s satisfaction comes from the master’s.

 The cultural shift that would make servants (and the service “industry”) more respectable or honorable may never come.
 Or, if Gen Z can become effective in many of its ideals, It may dovetail into the conversations around the minimum wage, livable wage, and permanent income.